syncfusion-content/install-docs/Common/Essential-Studio/Essential-Studio-Enterprise-Installer.md

 Follow the given steps to install through Command Line in Silent mode.

 1. Double-click the Syncfusion Essential Studio Setup file.
-The Self-ExtractorWizard opens and extracts the package automatically.
+The Self-Extractor Wizard opens and extracts the package automatically.
 2. The SyncfusionEssentialStudio_(version).exe file is extracted into the Temp folder.
 3. Run %temp%.
 The Temp folder opens.
 The SyncfusionEssentialStudio_(version).exe file is available in one of the folders.
 4. Copy the SyncfusionEssentialStudio_(version).exe file in local drive.
 Example: D:\temp
 5. Cancel the wizard.
 6. Open Command Prompt in administrator mode and pass the following arguments for corresponding version:

-   Essential Studio version 13.1 and earlier:
+   Essential Studio version from 11.1 to 13.1: